 Statistics on the relationship between addiction and families are troubling.

-Addiction specialists are still learning about the ways that drug or alcohol addiction affects family dynamics.
+Substance addiction affects family dynamics.
 Children whose parents or guardians abuse drugs or alcohol are more likely to develop substance use disorders themselves.
-These children are also more likely to be the victims of domestic abuse, sexual abuse and poverty.
+These children are also more likely to be victims of domestic abuse, sexual abuse, and poverty.

 With so many children being temporarily or permanently removed from their homes in the US, it’s clear that family addiction therapy should be a vital component of a drug rehab program.
 Unless everyone in the household has the opportunity to heal, chances are that the home will be broken, and children will follow their parents’ examples to become addicts themselves.

 Family therapy may prevent addiction in the adult children of substance abusers.
-Research published in the American Journal of Drug and Alcohol Abuse indicates that a strong marital relationship may prevent alcoholism and drug addiction in adults who grew up with alcoholic parents.
+Treatment can help prevent alcoholism and drug addiction in adults who grew up with alcoholic parents.
 This research suggests that cultivating strong family bonds may have a protective effect against the development of alcoholism later in a child’s life.

 Popular Family Therapy Models

 Addiction family models have changed over time.
 Therapy models, which provide a context for therapists and counselors to work with, usually reflect the predominant contemporary social theories.
-According to the U.S. Department of Health and Human Services, there are four family therapy models that are currently being used as a basis for substance abuse treatment:
+These four family therapy models may give you an idea of what therapy your family may need:

 What Makes Family Therapy Effective?